How to Fix a Wobbly Workbench: Heavy-Duty Welding Retrofit

 • 6 mm and 8 mm flat steel plates for anchor plates and gussets

-• High-tensile bolts (ISO property class 8.8 or 10.9) with washers and jam nuts (or nylon-insert locknuts) for adjustable feet
+• High-tensile bolts, such as ISO property class 8.8 or 10.9, with washers and jam nuts (or nylon-insert locknuts) for adjustable feet

 • Adjustable leveling feet with M12 threads

-• Welding wire and shielding gas suitable for your welder
+• Welding wire and shielding gas that match your welder and steel type

-• Basic tools: angle grinder, cutting disc, chop saw for metal, drill press, clamps, tape measure, square
+• Angle grinder, cutting disc, chop saw for metal, drill press, clamps, tape measure, and square

-• Safety gear: welding helmet, gloves, jacket, ear protection, respiratory protection for grinding
+• Welding helmet, welding gloves, jacket, ear protection, and respiratory protection for grinding

-Keep in mind that material thicknesses may vary depending on the bench size and expected load.
-For a standard two-meter bench used for general fabrication, 6 mm plates and 40×40 tube provide a solid compromise between weight and stiffness.
+Material size depends on your bench size and expected load.
+For a standard two-meter bench used for general fabrication, 6 mm plates and 40×40 mm tube give a strong balance of weight and stiffness.

 🔥 Step-by-Step Fabrication and Assembly